 Businesses can approach SME PEO if you:

-- Require help to navigate regulations that involve multiple government agencies; or
+- Require help to navigate regulations that involve multiple public agencies; or

 - Wish to provide feedback on regulations.